eslmss/Kubernetes-Basics/05-statefulset.md

    - `kubectl get pods --namespace <ns-name>`

 5. **Apply manifest (and check if it's running)**
-   - `kubectl apply -f 04-daemonset.yaml`
+   - `kubectl apply -f 05-statefulset.yaml`
+   - `kubectl get statefulsets`
    - `kubectl get pods`
    - `kubectl get pods -o wide` (to check that each of the pods runs on a different node)